PUREFORM

 Most punters are familiar with the notion of trading on Betfair.

 Simply support a horse at a longer price and lay it off at a shorter one.
 Alternatively lay it first at a shorter price and back it at a longer price.
 The term is generally known as Arbing from the business term, arbitrage.
-A very desirable position to be in with a profit available whether the runner wins or not.
-Betfair makes that position a real possibility.
-A whole book could be written about Betfair trading, this article simply overviews the possibilities.

 10. Betfair In-Running

-As briefly mentioned, Betfair also offers in running betting on some sporting events.
+Betfair also offers in running betting on some sporting events.

 In running betting is great when you have some feature to check as just outlined or some other factor becomes clear after the race has started.
-Often the odds are as useful and sometimes better than during pre-race betting.
-This betting approach is not for the faint hearted with price movements moving at a frantic rate.
-Remember also that the race is won on the finish line not 600m from home and so be wary when betting in-running.

 11. Place Betting